SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

 This is for this reason that the Pharo virtual machine needs to know the selector of the message to be sent in case of message not understood.

-All the tests should now pass.

 ### Conclusion

-In this chapter, we have shown how the `doesNotUnderstand:` feature is implemented, by handling the lookup error, and we introduced the concept of reification to concretize and lift up the failing message from our evaluator to the language.
+In this chapter, we have tested more thoroughly the support for `super` and shown how the `doesNotUnderstand:` feature is implemented, by handling the lookup error, and we introduced the concept of reification to concretize and lift up the failing message from our evaluator to the language.